 Divide the dough into 40 gram balls, or roll out the store-bought dough and cut it into 2-3 mm thick circles.

-Place the dough onto your hand and add place 40 grams or about 3 tablespoon of the filling in the center of the circle.
+Place the dough onto your hand and add place 40 grams or about 3 Tbsp. of the filling in the center of the circle.

 Fold in half and close with using fingers.

 Crimp the sides.
 Then use a fork to seal the edge.

 Bake in pre-heated oven at 350 degrees for 20 minutes.
 The empanadas should be bake until golden.